Calusa Recovery

 Heroin addiction is a very chronic disease where people can’t stop using the drug irrespective of the negative consequences surrounding them.
 They lose their control over themselves and have a strong craving for the drug.
 This addiction is caused by a combination of factors such as DNA, stress, traumatic experiences, and being affected by the people they surround.
 It’s similar to a disorder that damages the brain and makes it difficult for people to stop taking heroin.

 Physical dependency on heroin is a physiological condition that occurs when the body adjusts to the drug’s presence and requires it to operate normally.
 When people who are physiologically dependent on heroin find it difficult to quit or lessen their drug usage, they experience heroin withdrawal symptoms.
 Nausea, vomiting, diarrhea, muscular pains, sweating, anxiety, and sleeplessness are some withdrawal symptoms.
-Physical dependency is not the same as addiction, although it might make quitting the drug more difficult.
+Physical dependency is not the same as addiction, although it might make quitting the drug more difficult as a risk factor of heroin.

 Symptoms and signs of heroin use